awsdocs/aws-cloudformation-user-guide/doc_source/conditions-section-structure.md

 At stack creation or stack update, AWS CloudFormation evaluates all the conditions in your template before creating any resources\.
 Resources that are associated with a true condition are created\.
 Resources that are associated with a false condition are ignored\.
 AWS CloudFormation also re\-evaluates these conditions at each stack update before updating any resources\.
 Resources that are still associated with a true condition are updated\.
 Resources that are now associated with a false condition are deleted\.

 **Important**
-During a stack update, you cannot update conditions by themselves\.
+During a stack update, you can't update conditions by themselves\.
 You can update conditions only when you include changes that add, modify, or delete resources\.

 ## How to use conditions overview<a name="conditions-section-structure-overview"></a>